nadeko0/django-password-generator/README.md

 # django-password-generator
-Django-password generator
-this site was made as part of a tutorial.
+This site was made as part of a tutorial.